A new model for mixing by double-diffusive convection (semi-convection). II. The transport of heat and composition through layers: SUMMARY AND DISCUSSION

 Since the transport by layered convection is strongly dependent on the layer thickness, we must consider what determines this thickness in stellar and planetary interiors.
-Recently, \citet{LeconteChabrier12} have proposed a model for the transport by ODD convection in Jupiter's interior.
-They use heuristic arguments to obtain upper and lower bounds for the height of layers in Jupiter, and thereby derive bounds for the thermal and compositional transport.
-In all of our simulations, however, the layers eventually merge into a single layer with the same height as the computational domain, so our results make no prediction for the height of layers in real objects.
-Whether simulations performed in taller domains would yield a saturation thickness for layers is unknown.
-For \emph{fingering} convection, it has been argued by \citet{Radko05} that there exists such a saturation thickness.
-The essence of his argument is that the buoyancy flux ratio $\gamma^{-1}$ increases every time layers merge, but that there exists a maximum permitted value of $\gamma^{-1}$, which is attained at a finite layer thickness $H=H_0$, say.
-Layers of thickness $H\geqslant H_0$ therefore do not undergo further merging.
-In our simulations of \emph{ODD} convection, by contrast, $\gamma^{-1}$ appears to asymptote toward a limiting value as $H\to\infty$, so this argument does not apply. \citep[This is in contrast to a statement made by][]{LeconteChabrier12}.
-An alternative picture for layer merging has been proposed by \citet{NoguchiNiino10b}, but their model also predicts that the merging of layers proceeds indefinitely.
+In all of our simulations, the layers eventually merge into a single layer with the same height as the computational domain, so our results make no prediction for the thickness of layers in real objects.
+The detailed dynamics of layer mergers will be the subject of a future publication, but we now provide a qualitative comparison of our results with other models of layered convection.

-We note that the Boussinesq approximation assumed in our numerical model breaks down once the layer thickness becomes comparable to the local pressure scale height of the planet or star.
-In practice, this may be what limits the size of layers in real astrophysical objects.
-At this point, convection within the layers would be almost indistinguishable from ``normal'' overturning convection, allowing the usual mixing-length approximation for the transport to be applied.
+The dynamics of layer mergers in \emph{fingering} convection (that is, double-diffusive convection driven by a destabilizing \emph{compositional} gradient in a subadiabatic region) has been discussed by \citet{Radko05} in the context of the Earth's oceans.
+Using a mean-field model for the turbulent transport of heat and composition, \citeauthor{Radko05} argues that layers stop merging once they achieve a saturation thickness, $H = H_0$, say.
+Recently, \citet{LeconteChabrier12} have applied \citeauthor{Radko05}'s arguments to ODD convection, as part of a model for turbulent transport in Jupiter's interior.
+They use heuristic arguments to obtain upper and lower bounds for $H_0$ in Jupiter, and thereby derive bounds for the thermal and compositional transport.